tpgreenhagen/Fetch/README.md

 Get will return all payers' names and balances.
 Spend will return the payers' and the amount of points they spent.
 I decided to not allow spending of negative points so that will return an empty object.
+I used Postman to test the requests and recommend it be used for ease of use.